cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -querier.default-evaluation-interval
 [defaultevaluationinterval: <duration> | default = 1m0s]

-# Directory to put data for active query tracker into.
-If empty, new temporary
-# directory is created.
+# Active query tracker monitors active queries, and writes them to the file in
+# given directory.
+If Cortex discovers any queries in this log during startup,
+# it will log them to the log file.
+Setting to empty value disables active query
+# tracker, which also disables -querier.max-concurrent option.
 # CLI flag: -querier.active-query-tracker-dir
-[activequerytrackerdir: <string> | default = ""]
+[active_query_tracking_dir: <string> | default = "./active-query-tracker"]
 ```

 ## `query_frontend_config`